SalimSalimi/VueJsCourse/README.md

 * The difference between them is that redirect changes the URL, alias doesn't.

+### Catching unmatched routes
+When a user type a URL that doesn't exist in our app, it's better to redirect him on an Error page (or whatever).
+To catch all the routes, we need to defined a special route in our router, the path that we would specify would look like this: `/:notFound(.*)`. `notFound` is up to us to give it a name. `(.*)` is a regular expression.
+Then we can redirect or show a component like a normal route.

 # Moving to real development workflow with Webpack and VueCLI

 In real development, at least for medium and big sized projects, serving file staticly is not a good idea.
 We have to use some kind of server for our app.